| commit | 724340d72d0376e3b79d395354ac39e2273d5dd5 | [log] [tgz] |

 meson builddir -Dbuildtype=minsize -Db_lto=true -Dtests=disabled ninja -C buildir

-If any of the dependencies are not found on the host system during configuration, meson automatically gets them via its wrap dependencies mentioned in bmcweb/subprojects
+If any of the dependencies are not found on the host system during configuration, meson automatically gets them via its wrap dependencies mentioned in bmcweb/subprojects.

 meson builddir -Dwrap_mode=nofallback ninja -C builddir